Implications of Brexit for British individuals with interests in Italy

 7) Work, Health Assistance, Education

 Health Assistance, Education and Work are areas of interest and concerns for many British people.
-The general rule is that all government services, such as health assistance and education, will keep being supplied to British people who are legally living in Italy at the time of Brexit, as well as to those who will acquire legal residence afterwards.
+The general rule is that all government services, such as health assistance and education, shall keep being supplied to British people who are legally living in Italy by the end of Brexit implementation period, as well as to those who will acquire legal residence afterwards.

 Regarding work privileges, there will be no restrictions for British citizens who are legally living in Italy: they can keep their job or get a new one as they please.